elixir-oasis/oasis/README.md

 * creating lib/oasis/gen/get_pets.ex
 ```

+#### Integration

-Let's integrate it, the generated router is `Oasis.Gen.Router`, we can use it in the `Plug`'s adapter like this:
+After the above generation, let's integrate it, assume the generated router is `Oasis.Gen.Router`, we can use it in the `Plug`'s adapter like this:

 ```elixir
 Plug.Adapters.Cowboy.child_spec(